BBC: Former Israeli security adviser tells BBC that IDF soldiers should refuse orders that may be war crimes

 He pointed out that the prosecutor for the International Criminal Court is seeking arrest warrants against Israel’s Prime Minister and Defence Minister.

-“It (international law) does not work on the ground in relation with and Ukraine.
+“It (international law) does not work on the ground in relation with Russia and Ukraine.
 It doesn’t work on the ground when it comes to Sudan.
 It doesn’t work on the ground when it comes to Palestine and Israel.

 “There are no ifs or buts.”
 We have to acknowledge that.
 But that’s not a reason for tearing down the entire system.